 In accordance with sections 7.5.89 of the Corporations Regulations 2001, funds in excess of the minimum amount can be paid from the Fund for certain purposes approved by the Minister.
-During the financial year, the size of the Fund rose above the minimum amount of \$100.0 million and remains above the minimum amount at the date of this report.
-The Board has not resolved to change the minimum amount during the financial year, nor has it decided to raise further levies pursuant to Section 889J of the Corporations Act 2001.
+During the financial year, the Board determined a new minimum amount of \$110 million.
+This became effective on approval by the Minister on 4 April 2022.
+The size of the Fund was and remains less than the new minimum amount.
+The Board has not resolved to raise a levy pursuant to Section 889J of the Corporations Act 2001.